 Test the Heating Element

-To check the heating element for an open or closed circuit (continuity), set a multi-tester to the OHMs setting, then connect the red lead to one screw terminal and the black lead to the other screw terminal on the heating element.
+To check the heating element, set a multi-tester to the OHMs (continuity) setting, then connect the red lead to one screw terminal and the black lead to the other screw terminal on the heating element.

 If the ohm reading is 0 on a digital multi-tester, or if the needle reads infinity (does not move) using an analog dial, there is no flow of electricity through the heating element.
 This indicates that the heating element is faulty and needs replacement.

 If you do get an ohm resistance value using the multi-tester, then the heating element itself is not faulty.
 The problem may be with the other heating element or in the upper or lower heating element thermostat.

 Removal of the heating element can proceed immediately after you have tested the heating element (see above).